 St. John's wort;

-an antibiotic such as clarithromycin (Biaxin), dalfopristin/quinupristin (Synercid), erythromycin (E.E.S., EryPed, Ery-Tab, Erythrocin, Pediazole), or telithromycin (Ketek);
+an antibiotic like clarithromycin (Biaxin), dalfopristin/quinupristin (Synercid), erythromycin (E.E.S., EryPed, Ery-Tab, Erythrocin, Pediazole), or telithromycin (Ketek);

-an antifungal medication such as fluconazole (Diflucan), itraconazole (Sporanox), or ketoconazole (Nizoral);
+an antifungal medication including fluconazole (Diflucan), itraconazole (Sporanox), or ketoconazole (Nizoral);

-heart or hypertension medication including diltiazem (Cartia, Cardizem), nicardipine (Cardene), nifedipine (Nifedical, Procardia), verapamil (Calan, Covera, Isoptin, Verelan), while others;
+heart or blood pressure levels medication such as diltiazem (Cartia, Cardizem), nicardipine (Cardene), nifedipine (Nifedical, Procardia), verapamil (Calan, Covera, Isoptin, Verelan), yet others;

-HIV/AIDS medicine for example delavirdine (Rescriptor), efavirenz (Sustiva, Atripla), fosamprenavir (Lexiva), indinavir (Crixivan), ritonavir (Norvir), among others;
+HIV/AIDS medicine like delavirdine (Rescriptor), efavirenz (Sustiva, Atripla), fosamprenavir (Lexiva), indinavir (Crixivan), ritonavir (Norvir), among others;

 rifabutin (Mycobutin), rifampin (Rifadin, Rifater, Rifamate), or rifapentine (Priftin); or

-seizure medication including carbamazepine (Carbatrol, Equetro, Tegretol), phenytoin (Dilantin), primidone (Mysoline), among others.
+seizure medication for example carbamazepine (Carbatrol, Equetro, Tegretol), phenytoin (Dilantin), primidone (Mysoline), among others.

-You might be more likely to have hyperglycemia (high blood glucose) should you take Prandin with other drugs that raise blood sugar levels, like:
+You might be more prone to have hyperglycemia (high blood glucose levels) in the event you take Prandin with other drugs that raise blood glucose levels, like:

 diuretics (water pills);

-diet pills or medicines to take care of asthma, colds or allergies.
+diet pills or medicines to deal with asthma, colds or allergies.

-You might be more likely to have hypoglycemia (low blood glucose) in case you are taking other drugs that lower blood sugar, like:
+You might be more likely to have hypoglycemia (low blood glucose levels) in the event you take other drugs that lower blood glucose, like:

 a blood thinner (warfarin, Coumadin);